MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMAADClientApplication.md

 ### -ClientId

-Specify the **Application (client) ID** value of the app registration in Azure AD.
+Specify the **Application (client) ID** value of the app registration in Microsoft Entra ID.
 The format is a standard GUID.

 ```yaml
 Type: String